-As described previously, Poppenhusen Avenue, formerly Avenue G, at one time divided the northern and southern halves of the Chisholm estate and now serves as the southern boundary of Macneil Park.
-Several nautical charts published in the 1860s as well as the 1872 Dripps map depict a dashed or single line (rather than the two solid lines typically used to identify the location of a road) along the approximate route of the modern road, suggesting that it may have originated as a dirt path rather than a formal road.
-The 1855 Gerdes coastal survey (see Figure 5) may depict a structure to the south of the road.
+As described previously, Poppenhusen Avenue-formerly known as "Avenue G" to the west of College Place and "North Boulevard" to the east-at one time divided the northern and southern halves of the Chisholm estate.
+The road now serves as the southern boundary of MacNeil Park.
+Several nautical charts published in the 1860s as well as the 1872 Dripps map depict a dashed or single line (rather than the two solid lines typically used to identify the location of a built road) along portions of the approximate route of the modern road, suggesting that it may have originated as a dirt path rather than a formal road.